 What is Unix?

-Unix and Unix-like operating systems are a family of computer operating systems that are derived from the original Unix System from Bell Labs.
+Unix and Unix-like operating systems are a family of computer operating systems that are derived from the original Unix system from Bell Labs.

 Initial proprietary derivatives included the HP-UX and the SunOS systems.
 However, growing incompatibility between these systems led to the creation of interoperability standards like POSIX.
 Modern POSIX systems include Linux, its variants, and Mac OS.

 Unix is the most powerful and popular multi-user and multi-tasking Operating System.
-The basic concepts of Unix were originated in the Multics project of 1969.
+The basic concepts of Unix originated in the Multics project of 1969.
 The Multics system was intended as a time-sharing system that would allow multiple users to simultaneously access a mainframe computer.

-Ken Thompson, Dennis Ritchie, and others developed the basic building blocks of Unix including a hierarchical file system, i.e, the concepts of processes and a command line interpreter for the PDP-7.
+Ken Thompson, Dennis Ritchie, and others developed the basic building blocks of Unix including a hierarchical file system, i.e, the concepts of processes and a command-line interpreter for the PDP-7.
 From there, multiple generations of Unix were developed for various machines.

 Growing incompatibility between these systems led to the creation of interoperability standards like POSIX and Single Unix Specification.